Database Guidelines

 2. Their official social media accounts

-• If the band has changed it's name, use the official name at the time the concert took place.
+If the band has changed it's name, use the official name at the time the concert took place.
+For example:

-• All of the bands that performed should be listed on a concert, regardless of if you saw them or not.
-If you didn't see a band, you can mark that as 'not seen' on the concert's page after the concert has been created.
-More Info
+All of the bands that performed should be listed on a concert, regardless of whether you saw them or not.
+If you didn't see a band, you can mark them as 'not seen' on the concert's page after the concert has been created (Learn More).

 "Date" Selector